 Now some fresh pickings from the Political Grapevine:

-'Scooter' Libby can take heart in the fact that recent administration officials facing indictments have survived the ordeal relatively unscathed.
+'Scooter' Libby (search) can take heart in the fact that recent administration officials facing indictments have survived the ordeal relatively unscathed.

 The Washington Post reports that Reagan Labor Secretary Raymond Donovan — indicted on grand larceny charges — and National Security aide Thomas Reed — indicted for illegal stock trading — were acquitted in their trials.